Political machine: Voting strategy

+1930s to 1970s

-In the 1930s, James A. Farley was the chief dispenser of the Democratic Party's patronage system through the Post Office and the Works Progress Administration which eventually nationalized many of the job benefits machines provided.
+In the 1930s, James A. Farley was the chief dispenser of the Democratic Party's patronage system through the Post Office and the Works Progress Administration (WPA) which eventually nationalized many of the job benefits machines provided.
 The New Deal allowed machines to recruit for the WPA and Civilian Conservation Corps, making Farley's machine the most powerful.
 All patronage was screened through Farley, including presidential appointments.
-The New Deal machine fell apart after he left the administration over the third term in 1940.
-Those agencies were abolished in 1943 and the machines suddenly lost much of their patronage.
-The formerly poor immigrants who had benefited under Farley's national machine had become assimilated and prosperous and no longer needed the informal or extralegal aides provided by machines.
+The New Deal machine fell apart after he left the administration over the third term issue in 1940.
+Those agencies were, for the most part, abolished in 1943, and the machines suddenly lost much of their patronage.
+The formerly poor immigrants who had benefited under Farley's national machine had become assimilated and prosperous, and no longer needed the informal or extralegal aides provided by machines.
 In the 1940s most of the big city machines collapsed, with the exception of Chicago.

-A local political machine in Tennessee was forcibly removed in what was known as the 1946 Battle of Athens.
+A local political machine in Tennessee in the 1930s and 1940s was forcibly removed in what was known as the 1946 Battle of Athens.

-Smaller communities such as Parma, Ohio, in the post–Cold War Era under Prosecutor Bill Mason's "Good Old Boys" and especially communities in the Deep South, where small-town machine politics are relatively common, also feature what might be classified as political machines, although these organizations do not have the power and influence of the larger boss networks listed in this article.
+Smaller communities such as Parma, Ohio, in the post–Cold War era under Prosecutor Bill Mason's "Good Old Boys" and especially communities in the Deep South, where small-town machine politics are relatively common, also feature what might be classified as political machines, although these organizations do not have the power and influence of the larger boss networks listed in this article.
 For example, the "Cracker Party" was a Democratic Party political machine that dominated city politics in Augusta, Georgia, for over half of the 20th century.
-Political machines also thrive on Native American reservations, where the veil of sovereignty is used as a shield against federal and state laws against the practice.
+Political machines also thrive on Native American reservations, where tribal sovereignty is used as a shield against federal and state laws against the practice.

+In the 1960s and 1970s, Edward Costikyan, Ed Koch, Eleanor Roosevelt, and other reformers worked to do away with Tammany Hall of New York County.
+To a lesser degree, the Democratic Party machines in Kings, Bronx, and Queens counties continued until the end of the 1980s.